 9. Campus speed limit is 20 MPH (5MPH in parking lots).

-10. No parking is permitted in any area designated by a yellow or red curb, no parking signs, fire lanes, cross walks or sidewalks.
+10. No parking is permitted along any roadway, or in any area designated by a yellow or red curb, no parking signs, fire lanes, cross walks or sidewalks.

 11. Any vehicle found blocking another vehicles access to or from a parking space may be towed at the owner’s expense.